iprioteasa-bd/wishlist/README.md

 3. Enable GitHub Pages in repository settings
 4. Your app will be live at `https://yourusername.github.io/wishlist/`

-### **3. Get GitHub Personal Access Token**
-1. Go to GitHub.com → Settings → Developer settings → Personal access tokens
-2. Click "Generate new token (classic)"
-3. Give it a name like "Wishlist App"
-4. Select scope: **"repo"** (full control of private repositories)
-5. Click "Generate token"
-6. Copy the token

-### **4. Configure Real-Time Updates**
-1. Open `src/app/config/github.config.ts`
-2. Replace `'ghp_your_default_token_here'` with your actual token
-3. Save the file
-4. Deploy to GitHub - real-time updates work automatically!

 ## Data Storage

-### **Real-Time Sync (GitHub API)**
-- Changes are saved to GitHub repository files via API
-- All users see updates in real-time (every 30 seconds)
+### **Firebase Firestore (Primary)**
-- Uses default token for automatic authentication
+- Real-time database with automatic synchronization
+- Changes appear instantly across all devices
+- Handles offline scenarios gracefully
-- Free and reliable using GitHub's infrastructure
+- Secure and scalable

-### **Local Storage (Client-Side Backup)**
+### **Local Storage (Backup)**
 - User edits are automatically saved in the browser's localStorage
 - Data persists across browser sessions
-- Each user has their own separate storage (`ioana-wishlist`, `iulian-wishlist`)
+- Each user has their own separate storage
-- Used as fallback when GitHub API is unavailable
+- Used as fallback when Firebase is unavailable

-### **JSON Files (Default Data)**
-- Initial/default data loaded from JSON files
-- Perfect for first-time visitors
-- Can be updated by administrators via Git

 ## Local Development